wxsd-sales/wxcc-to-sfdc-screenpop/README.md

 These instructions assume that you have:

 - Administrator access to a Chromium based browser where you can install the extension, locally in Developer Mode.
-- [Node.js installed](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) and running on a Windows
+- [Node.js installed](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) on a Windows (via WSL2),
-  (via WSL2), macOS, or Linux machine.
+  macOS, or Linux machine.

 Open a new terminal window and follow the instructions below to setup the project locally for development/demo.